newmancodes/advent-of-code-2025/README.md

 > Advent of Code is an Advent calendar of small programming puzzles for a variety of skill levels that can be solved in any programming language you like.
 People use them as interview prep, company training, university coursework, practice problems, a speed contest, or to challenge each other.

 I use it for fun.
 This year, we'll be using [Rust](https://rust-lang.org/) to attack these puzzles.
-As this is for learning purposes I have not used any form of AI to complete the tasks.
+As this is for learning purposes I have not used any form of AI to complete the tasks, though I do ask for recommendations after solving to help me identify and apply more idiomatic solutions to the problems.

 ## The Puzzles